 Salary Cap Free Agency Quick Hitters Practice Test

-How do performance bonuses affect the salary cap?
+How are offseason workout bonuses treated under the salary cap?

 Next Question